 No matter what stage of business you’re at, it’s crucial that you surround yourself with people who both understand business and understand what you’re going through.
 Not only will this help give you more confidence to trust your intuition and decisions, but it also helps your business to grow.

-If you’re looking for additional and affordable, practical support, that will give you this support network, check out the VA: Be Awesome Club!
+If you’re looking for additional and affordable, practical support, that will give you this support network, check out the VA Membership!
 You get access to resources and support, as well as a private place to share your fears and struggles – especially if you’re struggling with a buying decision or want an honest answer on whether something is worth investing in.
-The VA: Be Awesome Club is a great way to also invest in yourself and your business growth – so check out the details here.
+The VA Membership is a great way to also invest in yourself and your business growth – so check out the details here.